 - The Whole Fromage: Delectable Adventures in the World of French Cheese, by Kathe Lison: The book that started it all–imagine a cheese road trip through France with your best friend, who has curiosity and humor in spades.

 Thank you for reading this post–I hope it inspired you to learn more about the wonderful world of cheese.
-I’d appreciate it if you would share this post on social media.
+Interested in having me lead a cheese tasting for your family, friends, or organization?
+Contact me here.

 - Click here to learn more about me and my credentials.

 - Check out my shop for unique products with my creative flair (see image above, L)

 - Contact me here about teaching a class, leading a tour, or speaking to your group.

 - My current project: I’m finishing up my first book, a sunny guide for positive living featuring my vibrant multimedia art (see image above, R)